manjudhiman/Retroboard/demo-app/README.md

 ### To run the unit tests
 Run `npm test` in console

-Application uses the [Retro api's](https://github.com/manjudhiman/my_api) which is deployed at Heroku(https://fast-brook-22761.herokuapp.com/)
+Application uses the [Retro api's](https://github.com/manjudhiman/my_api) developed using Rails Api, which is deployed at Heroku(https://fast-brook-22761.herokuapp.com/)

 ### Future Enhancement
  - Ability to create RetroBoard